Search Our Site

 If the dog has a history of biting or attacking others, the victim may also be eligible to receive double or triple the compensatory damages.
 Additionally, punitive damages may be awarded as a punishment against the dog's owner.

 What are Compensatory Damages in a Dog Bite Case?

 The most common damages claimed and awarded in a dog bite suit are medical bills.
-These may include doctor bills, medications, hospital admittance, plastic surgery, physical therapy, and possibly psychiatric care to treat issues such as posttraumatic stress disorder.
+These may include doctor bills, medications, hospital admittance, plastic surgery, physical therapy, and possibly psychiatric care to treat issues such as posttraumatic stress disorder (especially in children).
 You can also claim lost income for work time lost during recovery and medical treatment, as well as lost future earnings if applicable.

 Pain and suffering is more difficult to quantify; amounts vary tremendously depending on the type of bite, severity and nature of the wounds, and even which part of the country the attack occurred, as local laws vary greatly.
 Another possible claim is loss of services, which isn't necessarily economic-based.
 Husbands and wives can include loss of services; even parents can claim loss of companionship if their child is bit.

 What are Punitive Damages in a Dog Bite Case?

 Meant as a form of punishment, punitive damages are typically awarded for either repeat offenders (dogs who have attacked in the past) or for negligent behavior such as allowing a dog that is known to be dangerous to run loose.
 The deeper the pockets of the defendant, the greater the potential punitive award.

 Sample Dog Bite Case Settlement Amounts

 Dog bite cases vary widely, though the average settlement amount is $44,000.
 Following are some cases to give you a better idea of how drastically these amounts can vary.